-The elegant seaside town of Beaumaris, painted and photographed by so many, stands proudly on the South Western shores of the Isle of Anglesey.
+If you opt to stay on one of our South East Anglesey Holiday Cottages, you will love the elegant seaside town of Beaumaris.
+Painted and photographed by so many, it stands proudly on the south western shores of the island of Anglesey.
 The Snowdonia mountains sit magnificently across the Menai Straits, creating the perfect view.

 Park your car knowing you can slow down for once.
 Everything in Beaumaris is within easy walking distance.
 A riot of restaurants awaits your taste buds and may tempt you away from hot stoves and standard fair.
 Take Fish and chips from Pier House Café to eat whilst watching the yachts tighten their sails as they pass the pier.
 Pop into Ye Olde Bull’s Head to enjoy their fire with a pint of their very finest ale.
 Cross the road to Tredici Delicatessen for local produce or pop to award winning Central Bakery – a must for picnics and leisurely breakfast feasts.
 One more night off draws you to The Midland Tapas and Wine Bar where your taste buds will be indulged and sated.
 Pubs, restaurants and tea rooms abound – no need to decide who’s driving as all are a flip flop away from where you are staying.

 Wander along the shop lined High Street marvelling at the Beaumaris Jewellery Studio and all its gems.
 Or stand before huge windows and admire carefully painted masterpieces in Janet Bell’s Gallery.
 The Redboat Ice Cream Parlour has such a large selection of ice creams that you need at least two visits.
 Such a multitude of shops– from wine and wisdom to antiques, sofas and shoes – browse away for a valued keepsake from a happy holiday.